Table of Contents

 Think of biodynamics as organics with added spirituality.
 If organic were your fit marathoner friend and sustainability were your friend who lives a holistically green life, biodynamics would be your crystal-wielding, good bathing yogi friend.

-Before diving into sustainable wine, allow us to detour for a hot second to address the newer kid on the block: natural wine.
+Before diving into what is sustainable wine, allow us to detour for a hot second to address the newer kid on the block: natural wine.

 This term is not regulated, but it’s widely agreed to mean that the wine is low-intervention.
 In other words, the wines undergo spontaneous fermentation with native yeast, are minimally manipulated, have trace amounts of sulfates, and usually are not filtered or fined.
 Often times this means that natural wines can have a shorter shelf life and are thus meant to be drunk young.